fooplugins/foogallery/README.txt

 *	Sell your images online - [demo](https://footest.tastewp.com/)
 	*	Link all your gallery items to a single master product
 	*	Supports variations
+*	Master Galleries
+    *   Set a gallery as a master and then all galleries who use that master will inherit all settings from the master - [docs](https://fooplugins.com/documentation/foogallery/pro-commerce/use-master-gallery/)

 [See More Demos](https://fooplugins.com/foogallery-wordpress-gallery-plugin/demos/)